-Principles of Consolidation and Accounting for Investments in a Limited Partnership Accounting standards generally accepted in the United States of America establishes the presumption that the general partner in a limited partnership controls that limited partnership (or similar entity) regardless of ownership percentage.
-The presumption of control by the general partner is overcome when the limited partners have either: (a) the substantive ability to dissolve, or liquidate the limited partnership, or otherwise remove the general partner without cause, or (b) substantive participating rights.
+Principles of Consolidation and Accounting for Investments in a Limited Partnership Accounting principles generally accepted in the United States of America (U.S. GAAP) establishes the presumption that the general partner in a limited partnership controls that limited partnership (or similar entity) regardless of ownership percentage.
+The presumption of control by the general partner is overcome when the limited partners have either: (a) the substantive ability to dissolve or liquidate the limited partnership, or otherwise remove the general partner without cause, or (b) substantive participation rights.
 If the presumption of control cannot be overcome, then the general partner is required to consolidate the limited partnership.
-As of and for the years ended December 31, 2021 and 2020, ICD or its wholly owned Subsidiaries, as a controlling general partner, conformed their accounting to this presumption and determined the presumption of control for the limited partnerships had not been overcome.
-Due to shared control with other entities, ICD records its investments in limited partnerships for which ICD serves as limited partner under the equity method of accounting.
-Under the equity method of accounting, ICD records its acquisition of the initial investment at cost and thereafter, records its portion of the entity's income or loss on an annual basis.
-In the event its investment goes negative, based on management's assessments, the recording of further loss may be suspended until profitability returns.
+For the years ended December 31, 2022 and 2021, ICD or its wholly owned Subsidiaries, as the controlling general partner, conformed their accounting to this presumption and determined the presumption of control for the limited partnerships had not been overcome.